Engelnicolas/NOAH/Docs/deployment-guide.md

 - ✅ Deploys PostgreSQL database
 - ✅ Deploys Redis cache
 - ✅ Deploys Authentik server and worker
-- ✅ Configures LDAP connection to Samba4
+- ✅ Configures standalone identity management
 - ✅ Sets up ingress with TLS at https://auth.noah-infra.com
-- ✅ Validates SSO + LDAP connectivity
+- ✅ Validates IAM connectivity
 - ✅ Encrypts secrets with SOPS

 **What this does:**